ocombe/ocLazyLoad/README.md

 - Load on demand:
 With $ocLazyLoad you can load angular modules, but if you want to load any component (controllers / services / filters / ...) without defining a new module it's entirely possible (just make sure that you define this component within an existing module).

-There are multiple ways to use `$ocLazyLoad` to load your files, just choose the one that fits you the best.
+There are multiple ways to use `$ocLazyLoad` to load your files, just choose the one that you prefer.

 ###### More examples / tutorials / articles
 You can find three basic examples in the example folder.
 If you need more, check out these links: